 Adding HS Codes

-When shipping goods internationally—whether you’re based in Australia, selling to the European Union, or anywhere else—understanding and using the correct Harmonised System (HS) codes is crucial.
+When shipping goods internationally, whether you’re based in Australia, selling to the European Union, the US, or anywhere else, understanding and using the correct Harmonised System (HS) codes is crucial.
 HS codes are standardised numerical classifications for products, enabling customs authorities and logistics providers worldwide to identify the nature of the goods, determine applicable duties, and ensure compliance with international trade regulations.

 Use the links below to jump to the section you need and get step-by-step guidance on understanding and applying HS codes for international shipping.